Dominique Bourgoing: Writing about Mary

 English versions of the journal were published by Mary Monica Maxwell-Scott and Samuel Cowan.

 Bourgoing's account of the death of Mary was used by the contemporary author Adam Blackwood in La mort de la royne d'Escosse, douairiere de France (1588) and other works.
 According to Blackwood, Mary asked Bourgoing to take her heart to France.

-The journal includes a number of names and placenames, some not recorded elsewhere in connection with Mary's itinerary.
-It reveals that she stayed at an inn in Leicester called the Angel.
+The journal includes a number of names and placenames, some not recorded elsewhere in connection with Mary's itinerary to Fotheringhay.
+It reveals that she stayed at an inn in Leicester called the Angel, at Withcote, and passed by Collyweston Palace.
+Bourgoing supplies Mary's words and speeches at her trial and before her execution.